HireAbo/awesome-interview-questions-5000-jobs/Healthcare and Medicine/Medicine/Internist.md

 Welcome to the Internist Interview Preparation !
 This resource is designed to help you ace your Internist interviews with confidence.

+An Internist, also known as an Internal Medicine Physician, is a healthcare professional specializing in the prevention, diagnosis, and treatment of diseases in adults.
+They serve as primary care physicians, providing comprehensive medical care to patients.
+Internists are highly trained in evaluating complex medical conditions and managing chronic illnesses.
+They conduct thorough examinations, order diagnostic tests, and develop treatment plans tailored to individual patients' needs.
+They also coordinate care with other specialists, ensuring a holistic approach to healthcare.
+Internists often work in hospitals, clinics, or private practices, and their expertise in internal medicine makes them essential in promoting overall health and well-being.

 ## 🚀 Overview

 Whether you're a seasoned Internist or just starting in the field, this repository is tailored to enhance your interview readiness.
 We've curated a set of sample questions commonly asked in Internist interviews to help you prepare and succeed.